 Government programs that provide health insurance include Medicaid, Medicare, and CHIP (Children’s Health Insurance Program).
 Usually, government-funded, or publicly-funded, insurance is available to low-income individuals, the elderly, or those with disabilities.
 This type of insurance requires an application process and proof of need.

 Private, or commercial, health insurance is available through companies like Aetna, Cigna, Humana, and United Healthcare among many others.
 Sometimes, private health insurance is more expensive than plans provided through government programs, but they also tend to provide more healthcare options.
-The types of therapy (i.e. clinical, psychotherapy, acupuncture, massage) and amenities (from painting to horseback riding) covered by private health insurers differ from company to company and plan to plan.
+The types of therapy (i.e. clinical, psychotherapy, massage) and amenities (from residential stays to horseback riding) covered by private health insurers differ from company to company and plan to plan.
+Some programs offer payments for just one type of care, and they usually limit the amount of time that someone can access that care.
+This includes inpatient treatment, outpatient treatment, intensive outpatient programs, inpatient/outpatient detox, and et cetera.
 Thus, it’s important to always check your benefits with your provider before booking any treatments.

 Group health insurance is a type of commercial health insurance, usually provided to employees by their employers or to members of an association.
 56% of non-elderly people get their healthcare through group health insurance provided by employers.

 For those not enrolled in government-funded insurance or a workplace healthcare plan, insurance can also be purchased in the Marketplace (a collection of insurance plan options with tax credits available).
+The Marketplace was established as part of the ACA and Health Insurance Reform.
+The Marketplace is where individuals, families, and businesses can shop for affordable health insurance coverage to meet their requirements for the ACA.
+Individuals, families, and small employers can compare, choose, and buy affordable health plans.
+Also known as the Exchange, the Marketplace provides health plan shopping and enrollment services through websites, call centers, and in-person help.
 The average individual health insurance premium in 2017 cost $393 (without any tax credit); the average family premium was $1,021.
-Plans offered in the Marketplace cover the same essential health benefits as Medicaid and Medicare and must offer the following recovery/health services:
+Plans offered in the Marketplace cover services such as:

 - Emergency services